Dataflow compiler for QNN inference on FPGAs

 We have added two new CNNs on ImageNet to finn-examples: a binary-weights, 2-bit-activations ResNet-50 on U250 and a port of the 4-bit MobileNet-v1 to ZCU104.
 The U250 ResNet-50 delivers ~3000 FPS at ~68.9% top-1 accuracy, while the ZCU104 MobileNet-v1 achieves ~450 FPS at 70.4%.
 The end-to-end build flows for these networks can be also found in the build folder of finn-examples, which is made possible by some of the new features listed below.

-Support for weights in URAM and DDR
+for URAM and mem_mode="external"

 We now have a new FINN module called finn-experimental, which will house experimental features and plugins for FINN that aren’t fully tested but still useful for research.
 Among others, this currently includes support for double-packing 8-bit operations into DSP slices and partitioning large graphs into either SLRs or multi-FPGAs for scaling to larger designs.
 Both of these features are showcased by the ResNet-50 example.